Hone logo

 Problem Description

-1. Define a struct named Point with two public fields: x and y, both of type i32.
+• Create a Point struct with x and y fields of type i32.

 Expected Behavior: